Main Content

 • If you have a tree growing directly under power lines, we encourage you to let us remove it.
 We’ll cut the tree down, grind the smaller limbs, and cut the logs into fireplace lengths – all at no charge.

-• As a property owner, you’re responsible for trees that interfere with service lines that run from a transformer pole to your home.
+• As a property owner, you’re responsible for trees that interfere with service lines that run from a transformer pole to your home or building.
 But we’ll be happy to lower your service line to allow your tree contractor to prune and remove foliage, and then reinstall service at no charge.

 Worried about your trees?
 Talk to a Pro.